sobri909/LocoKit/README.md

 Note that if you are using a `TimelineManager`, activity type classifying is already handled for you by the manager, on both the sample and timeline item levels.
-You should only need to directly interact with ActivityTypeClassifiers if you are either not using a TimelineManager, or are wanting to do low level processing at the sample level.
+You should only need to directly interact with clasifiers if you are either not using a TimelineManager, or are wanting to do low level processing at the sample level.

 ```swift
 // fetch a geographically relevant classifier